 What if You’ve Never Experienced the Situation?

-Depending on where you’ve worked, it’s entirely possible you’ve never encountered the specific situation the hiring manager is asking about.
+Depending on your experiences, it’s entirely possible you’ve never encountered the specific situation the hiring manager is asking about.
 In that case, it’s fine to say, “Well, I’ve never encountered X, but here’s how I would handle it,” then talk about the skills you would use in a similar situation.

 Likewise, it’s possible you encountered part of the situation but not all of it.
 For example, if the employer asks how you handle angry coworkers, you may have never had to deal with that situation because you recognized what was happening and used your de-escalation skills.
 In that case, you’d start with, “Well, when I see things are getting heated, I…” and explain what you do to keep the situation from getting worse.

-Bonus: Use the STAR Method on Your Resume
+Bonus: Use the STAR Interview Method on Your Resume

 Here’s a bonus STAR method tip from Hernandez: “The STAR method can also be employed when developing strong citations for your resume.
 Just as in an interview, when used as a writing technique, it will help you develop concise, measurable, and impactful descriptions of your experiences.”

-Instead of listing your job tasks, describe them using the STAR method.
+Instead of listing your job tasks, describe them using the STAR technique.
 For example, when describing your job at summer camp, instead of saying:

 - Co-counselor in charge of 10 kids